Department of Mineral Resources Bursary South Africa 2023 – 2024

 ABOUT THE DEPARTMENT OF MINERAL RESOURCES AND ENERGY (DMRE) BURSARY PROGRAMME – FIELDS COVERED

-Department of Mineral Resources and Energy (DMRE) is inviting students from disadvantaged backgrounds, to apply for their bursary programme, for the 2022 academic year.
+Department of Mineral Resources and Energy (DMRE) is inviting students to apply for their bursary programme, for the 2023 academic year.

 - Bachelor of Science (Physics)